openshift/origin/README.md

 ### Terminology

 This project's problem domain contains a few inconvenient but unavoidable overloads with other Kubernetes terms.
 Check out our [terminology page](./terminology.md) for definitions of terms as they are used in this project.

 ### Contributing

 Interested in contributing?
-Check out the [documentation](./CONTRIBUTING.md).
+Check out the [contributing documentation](./CONTRIBUTING.md).

 Also see the [developer's guide](./docs/devguide.md) for information on how to build and test the code.